-- Disbursement - Loan funds will be disbursed to the student account once all loan requirements have been completed.
-Loan funds may no be disbursed any earlier than 10 days prior to the beginning of the term.
+- Disbursement - All loan requirements must be completed and the scheduled disbursement date must pass before loan funds will be disbursed (paid) to the student account.
+Loan funds are typically scheduled to disburse 10 days before the semester begins.
 If the loan disbursement results in a credit balance on the student account, students may request an electronic student account refund through the Bursar's Office.
+The Bursar Office will begin processing refunds on the first day of classes.

-- Keep track of borrowing each year - Visit StudentAid.ed.gov to view your federal student aid history and get federal servicer's contact information.
+- Keep track of borrowing each year - Visit the "Manage Loans" section of StudentAid.gov to view your federal student aid history and get federal servicer's contact information.
 Borrowers can also get details of institutional loans on Banner Self Service.

 - Complete Exit Counseling before leaving school - Exit Counseling is a mandatory requirement whether you are taking a leave of absence, withdrawing, graduating, or enrolling less than half-time.